glassechidna/stackprofiler-middleware/README.md

 in general.

 This is a [Rack][2] middleware that makes benchmarking of Rack apps a breeze.

-much more fluid experience and provide a quicker turn-around time.
-It does this by passing along Pry's linebuffer to the Stackprofiler server so that code needn't be stored in the file system for Stackprofiler to annotate.
 It utilises a fork of the the brilliant [`stackprof`][3] to enable low-overhead sampling of Ruby processes.